 Turn off the stove burner.
 Remove the jar from heat and cool for 3-5 minutes.
 Stir in the peppermint and lavender essential oils.
 Place the jar into the fridge for 15-20 minutes, stirring every 5 minutes to create a spreadable balm.

-Scoop the finished balm into an airtight container such as a mason jar, metal tin or amber glass jar.
-Store in a cool, dark place for several months.
+Scoop the finished balm into an airtight container such as a mason jar or tin.
+Store comfrey healing balm in a cool, dark place for several months.

 How to Use Healing Balm